OwenDa/portfolio-3/README.md

   >
   >[SocSciStatistics.com](https://www.socscistatistics.com/tests/levene/default.aspx) output: "The requirement of homogeneity is met."
   >
-  >[GraphPad](https://www.graphpad.com/quickcalcs/ttest1.cfm) output: ""By conventional criteria, this difference is considered to be not statistically significant."
+  >[GraphPad](https://www.graphpad.com/quickcalcs/ttest1.cfm) output: "By conventional criteria, this difference is considered to be not statistically significant."

 **Test 4: Significance**